L-Blondy/lb-onvisible/README.md

 # lb-onvisible

-Helps you toggle animations when elements are visible.
-Works by adding classNames.<br/>
+Adds classNames to the elements when they are visible.
+If the `IntersectionObserver` API is not supported, the classeNames will be added on page load.
-Great for animation libraries like **Animate.css**
+Great for animation libraries like **Animate.css**.

 ## Usage